You don't plan on breaking your foot. No one wakes up and decides it's a good day for a foot or ankle fracture. It's an accident. It's unplanned.

 Surgery to Repair a Broken Foot

-If the fractured bone is not in good position, it may need to be corrected with surgery.
-Surgery to fix a broken bone is done outpatient in a surgery center.
-During the procedure, I reposition the broken ends of the bone and secure it with a metal plate and screws.
-Don’t worry, it won’t make you buzz in metal detectors!
+If the fractured bone is not in good position, it may need to be corrected with a surgical procedure Surgery to fix a broken bone is done outpatient in a surgery center.
+During the procedure, I reposition the broken ends of the bone and secure it with internal fixation, a metal plate and screws.
+Don't worry, it won't make you buzz in metal detectors!

 Don’t Wait to Get Your Foot Fracture Treated

 The best time to see if you have a broken foot is NOW!
-You want to be evaluated and treated before the fracture begins to heal in a poor position.
-Give the office a call and let us know that you think you broke your foot and we’ll get you in for an immediate evaluation.
-I’ll take a digital x-ray and we can look together to see if your foot is broken.
-If it is, we’ll discuss the treatment options.
+You want to be evaluated and treated by a foot doctor before the fracture begins to heal in a poor position.
+Give the office a call and let us know that you think you broke your foot and we'll get you in for an immediate evaluation.
+I'll take a digital x-ray and we can look together to see if your foot is broken.
+If it is, we'll discuss the treatment options to get you back to full activity quickly.